Change management process

 Effectively managing organisational change involves following a sequence of well-defined steps.
 The process involves assessing the changes in the broader business environment, preparing and planning for the necessary adjustment, implementing the changes and their sustainability within the business.

 Key steps in the change management process

 Managing change involves a number of fundamental activities:

-- Step 1: Identify potential change - take time to understand the problem and what is required to remedy it
+- Step 1: Identify potential change - take time to understand the problem and what is needed to fix it

 - Step 2: Analyse change - determine its feasibility, how long it would take to achieve and at what cost